Raivis80/First-Milestone-Project/README.md

 ### **Forking the Repository**
 1. Log into [GitHub](https://github.com/login "Link to GitHub login page") or [create an account](https://github.com/join "Link to GitHub create account page").
 1. Locate the [GitHub Repository](https://github.com/Raivis80/First-Milestone-Project "Link to GitHub Repo").
-1. At the top of the repository, on the right side of the page, select "Fork"
+1. At the Floral-Fantasy of the repository, on the right side of the page, select "Fork"
 1. You should now have a copy of the original repository in your GitHub account.

 ### **Creating a Clone**